MujyKun/IreneBot/patch-notes/patch_notes_V1.03.9.md

 -> Player VS Bot has been removed.
 -> Currency rates have been lowered.
 Once finalized, all currency from users will be wiped to zero to reduce the crazy inflation.
+-> BlackJack has been recoded to allow for custom cards with idols.
+(Instantly generated from Idol Avatars)

 Added API endpoint for guessing game (for other developers, not currently used on IreneBot.)